 QuickBlox SDK helps you implement real-time chat, video chat, and push notifications to your app.
 You can fully concentrate on your mobile app development.
-Our SDK provides you with many helpful methods to build a chat app with diverse features.

 Start with sample apps